eduardoagarcia/about/README.md

 ### What’s the best way to communicate with me?
 - `@` me in a public Slack channel.
-- If you need to communicate something private that others should not know, send me a DM [^atme].
+- If you need to communicate something private that others do not need to know, send me a DM [^atme].
 - I prefer asynchronous communication and avoid meetings/Zoom/Hangouts when a Slack thread will suffice.
 - Don't send "Hey Eduardo" and wait for my response.
 Include all relevant information in your initial message.